Texas Veteran Disability Appeals Attorneys

 If my VA disability appeal fails, do I still have to pay legal fees to my attorney?

-In the event that your veterans disability appeals lawyer is unable to help you make a successful appeal, you don’t owe them any payment for their services.
+In the event that your veterans disability appeals lawyer is unable to help you make a successful appeal, then you don’t owe them any payment for their services.

 Can Texas veterans receive back pay if the VA grants their appeal?

-Yes, if your Texas veteran disability attorney helps you win your appeal, the VA potentially owes you back pay.
+Yes, if your Texas veteran disability attorney helps you win your appeal, then the VA potentially owes you back pay.
 This covers the benefits you are entitled to according to your disability rating, dating back to the effective date of your claim.